tonivicor/us-insurance-project/README.md

   - **Linear Regression**: A simple linear model to predict charges.
   - **Random Forest**: A robust ensemble learning algorithm for better accuracy.
   - **XGBoost**: A powerful boosting model known for high performance.
-- **Jupyter Notebook (HTML format)**: The code used to load, clean, and analyze the dataset, as well as to train the machine learning models.
+- **Jupyter Notebook and HTML**: The code used to load, clean, and analyze the dataset, as well as to train the machine learning models.
+Both the Jupyter Notebook (.ipynb) and its HTML version are included in a ZIP file named **insurance**.
 - **Power BI Report (.pbix format)**: A Power BI report that visualizes the results and insights obtained from the dataset and model predictions.

 ## Files Included
-- **insurance.ipynb**: The Jupyter Notebook file containing the data analysis and model training process.
+- **insurance.zip**: Contains the Jupyter Notebook file (.ipynb) and its HTML version.
-- **insurance.html**: The HTML version of the Jupyter Notebook, which can be opened in a web browser.
 - **insurance_report.pbix**: The Power BI report file that contains visualizations based on the dataset and model predictions.

 ## Requirements